MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsApplicationAccessPolicy.md

 ### -PolicyName

-<TODO: description for parameter?> "Name" of the policy to be assigned.
+Name of the policy to be assigned.
 The PolicyName is simply the policy Identity minus the policy scope (the "tag:" prefix).
 For example, a policy with the Identity tag:ASimplePolicy has a PolicyName equal to ASimplePolicy.

 ```yaml
 Type: PSListModifier